2025 Art Foundation Update

 Aleksandrs was a social realist who used etching and lithography to show the evils of what he described as the brown fascists in the United States and red fascists in Russia.
 His work was most influenced by social realists Jacquez Callo, William Hogarth, Francisco Goya, Honor Dormir, Kathy Kollwitz, Otto Dix, John Sloan, George Bellows, Ben Shahn and William Groper.

-I'm just going to show you a few of the prints in this blog that highlight some the key themes of his work both in the USA and Latvia.
+I'm just going to show you a few of the prints in this blog that highlight some of the key themes of his work, both in the U.S.A. and Latvia.
 Each of these pieces is also described in the art section of the web site with descriptions in three languages; Latvian, English and Russian.

-Aleks' work in both the USA and Latvia was very prescient, foreshadowing events of today’s world.
-Aleks was farsighted seeing history if ignored poised to repeat itself.
-In what he described as history beseeches or teaches.
-I think it's very important that this art be seen today, especially in the United States of America.
-Where once again, populist fascism is on the rise under Trumpism and Russian genocide under Putin in Ukraine.
+Aleks' work in both the U.S.A. and Latvia was very prescient, foreshadowing events of today’s world.
+Aleks was farsighted, seeing history that if ignored poised to repeat itself.
+In what he described as history accuses.
+I think it's very important that this art be seen today, especially in the U.S., where once again, populist fascism is on the rise under Trumpism, and Russian genocide under Putin in Ukraine.

-Until his death in 1993, my brother courageously exposed soviet genocide In the Baltics.
-This during the “Latvian spring” when the country was still occupied by some 40,000 Russian troops.
+Until his death in 1994, my brother courageously exposed Soviet genocide in the Baltics during the “Latvian spring,” when the country was still occupied by some 40,000 Russian troops.
 Latvia was not yet part of NATO.
-While still studying for his master’s degree in Riga in 1991 he was twice beaten up by police and hospitalized with a major concussion.
+While still studying for his master’s degree in Riga in 1991, he was twice beaten by police and hospitalized with major concussions.

-One month before his death, he sent me a letter jokingly suggesting he may have to leave town; as the local Russian colonists in Rēzekne, Latvia had been beating on his door at night with death threats.
-This, following the first showing of his artwork exposing Soviet genocide.
+One month before his death, he sent me a letter jokingly suggesting he may have to leave town, the local Russian colonists in Rēzekne had been beating on his door at night with death threats.
+This followed the first showing of his artwork exposing Soviet genocide.
 His letter became serious when he described his wish to be buried with the Latvian flag over his coffin.
-On March 22nd, Alexander's body was found in the corridor next to his room.
+On March 22nd, Alexanders’ body was found in the corridor next to his room.
 The circumstances surrounding his death remain a mystery.
 Days later, when I returned to bury my brother, I found his room had been ransacked.
 Documents and papers were strewn all over the floor.
-Hidden under his bed, attached to the springs, was the plate of his final lithograph of “Our Riga”.
+Hidden under his bed, attached, to the springs, was the plate of his final lithograph “Our Riga.”

 My riga

-Hidden in his room I also found our grandfather Justin Volonts’ passport with the deed to his land – 100 hectares; that had earned him, his wife Stefania, daughter Regina and brother’s family, a one way ticket to the Siberian gulags.
-On June 14, 1941 the soviets rounded up and deported his family along with 15,424 Latvians (8259 men and 7165 women) in cattle cars.
-That passport has since allowed my brother and I, including my two children and 6-year-old grandson, to obtain dual Latvian and US citizenship!
+Hidden in his room I also found our grandfather Justyn Volonts’ passport with the deed to his land -- 100 hectares; that had earned him, his wife Stefania, daughter Regina and his brother’s family, a one-way ticket to the Siberian gulags.
+On June 14, 1941, the Soviets rounded-up and deported his family along with 15,424 Latvians (8,259 men and 7,165 women) in cattle cars.
+Justyn’s passport has since allowed my brother and I, including my two children and 6-year-old grandson, to obtain dual Latvian and U.S. citizenship!

-Current and future generations need to see his work, especially today in the USA.
-As once again history is here to remind future generations of the persistent nature of evil.
+Current and future generations need to see his work, especially today in the U.S. Once again, history is here to remind future generations of the persistent nature of evil.
 There is a black hole in this image waiting to swallow us all.
-The black hole that could end our lives awaits all of us – especially if we choose to ignore the past
+The black hole that could end our lives awaits all of us -- especially if we choose to ignore the past.

-And yes, Alexander's was buried with a flag draped over his coffin.
+And yes, Alexander’s was buried with a Latvian flag draped over his coffin.

-We had the last showing of the Aleksandrs’ art in Latvia at the Diaspora Museum in Cesis Latvia on March 24th.
-2022.
-We very much intended to give this show in honor of the Ukrainians, who are now, once again [2] are suffering potential genocid as that of the Latvian people and their culture.
+We had the last showing of Aleksandrs’ art in Latvia at the Diaspora Museum in Cēsis, Latvia, on March 24, 2022.
+We very much intended to give this show in honor of the Ukrainians who are now once again, [2] suffering potential genocide as were the Latvian people and culture.

-Here you see a picture of myself and the museum’s director Karlis Kanderovskis in front of the Diaspora Museum at the show's opening.
+Here you see a picture of myself and the museum’s, director, Karlis Kanderovskis in front of the Diaspora Museum at the show's opening.
 We stand in solidarity with the Ukrainian flag behind us!
-It has been said. that those who forget the past are condemned to relive it.
-Vesture Apsudz (history beseeches)!
+It has been said that those who forget the past are condemned to relive it.
+Vesture Apsudz (history Accuses)!

 flag